WuphonsReach/blog/_posts/2017/2017-11-15-ksp-CareerStartSettings.markdown

 Notes:

-- With my current settings (LINK HERE), researching a 550 point node at 1.29 sci per day on the R&D upgrades tab, will take about 426 days (1 Kerbin year).
+- With my [current settings]((/blog/imgs/ksp/2017/SYBSlower.cfg)), researching a 550 point node at 1.29 sci per day on the R&D upgrades tab, will take about 426 days (1 Kerbin year).